steadylearner/Python-Blog/posts/Rust/How to use gRPC with Rust Tonic and Postgresql database.md

 tonic-build = "0.1.0-alpha.4"
 ```

-You may think that there are many dependencies for this simple project.
+There are many dependencies for this simple project.
 But, it will be easy if you think this part

 ```toml
 # Database(Postgresql)